redis-developer/rediner/docs/collect.md

-Blogs are articles that are typically published with a certain minimum amount of metadata like the date published, title, author, keywords, etc. Modern blog posts are often encoded with schema.org annotations (see [BlogPosting](https://schema.org/BlogPosting)) as well as other metadata facets encoded in various ways.
-As such, in the raw HTML for the blog article web page there is both metadata and the article body that can be extracted with a modicum of effort.
+Blogs are articles that are typically published with a certain minimum amount of metadata like the date published, title, author, keywords, etc. Modern blog posts are often encoded with [schema.org](https://schema.org/) annotations (see [BlogPosting](https://schema.org/BlogPosting)) as well as other metadata facets encoded in various ways.
+As such, within the raw HTML for the blog article web page there is both metadata and the article body that can be extracted with a modicum of effort.